Before we get started this week just a reminder of our great new partnership with Sounder Golf.

 The tournament has been held at the Riviera Country Club in Pacific Palisades on a pretty much continuous basis since 1973.

-2020 sees a change as with effect from this year the event has been changed to hold Invitational status.
-As a result of this we will see a slightly reduced field of 120 tee it up compared to other PGA Tour events.
+2020 saw a change as with effect from last year the event was changed to hold Invitational status.
+As a result of this the field size was slightly reduced to 120 compared to other PGA Tour events.
 In addition the winner here will receive a three year tour exemption compared to the usual two.

-Outside of Major Championships and WGC’s we have as strong a field as you are ever likely to see teeing it up week in week out as nine of the top ten in the official world golf rankings are teeing it up, with the odd one out being Webb Simpson.
+Outside of Major Championships and WGC’s we have as strong a field as you are ever likely to see teeing it up week in week out.

-The market is headed up by newly crowned world number one Rory McIlroy, followed by Justin Thomas and Jon Rahm.
-This trio are then followed by Dustin Johnson and Tiger Woods.
+The market is headed up by the current undisputed world number one Dustin Johnson.
+DJ is then followed by Rory McIlroy, Jon Rahm, Justin Thomas and Xander Schauffele.
+They are then followed by Bryson Dechambeau and Patrick Cantlay.

 Riviera Country Club is seen as a classical test and features tight, tree lined fairways.
 Accuracy of the tee has historically been seen as key here although over recent years it has become more of a bombers paradise, particularly when the course has been wet.

 Riviera is a par 71 playing to just over 7300 yards.

 One of the key features of the course is the Kikuyugrass rough which is very rare for a US course.
 It is however found on South African and Australian courses and therefore both South African and Australian players do have a good record here.

 For those looking to trade in running the par 5 1st hole is basically the easiest hole on the course and is a ‘must birdie’ hole.
 If you make Par you are certainly dropping a shot to the field.

 The driveable par 4 10th to me is one of the best holes played on tour all year.
 At 315yds an eagle 2 is in theory achievable but if you fail to hit the right spot off the tee a bogey 5 quickly comes in to play.